Chida-singh/transcript_summarizer/backend/README.md

 # Transcript Summarizer - Backend API

-A Node.js/Express backend API for fetching and processing YouTube video transcripts.
+A Node.js/Express backend API for fetching and processing YouTube video transcripts using YouTube's internal API.

 ## Features

-- ✅ Fetch transcripts from YouTube videos
+- ✅ Fetch transcripts from YouTube videos (no API key needed!)
 - ✅ Extract video ID from various YouTube URL formats
 - ✅ Structured transcript data with timestamps
 - ✅ Comprehensive error handling
 - ✅ CORS enabled for frontend integration
+- ✅ Uses YouTubei.js - YouTube's internal API wrapper

+## How It Works

+This backend uses **youtubei.js** library which accesses YouTube's internal API (the same API that the YouTube website uses).
+This means:

+- ❌ **NO YouTube API key required**
+- ✅ Works with any video that has captions/transcripts enabled
+- ✅ More reliable than scraping methods
+- ✅ Accesses the same data YouTube's website uses

 ## Installation